Jenoah/JavaGameEngine/README.md

 - Post processing

 ## Examples
-There is one simple demo scene that contains all of the implementations above
+There is one simple game.demo scene that contains all of the implementations above
 ![preview image of render](git-files/images/preview1.png)

 A thing I have been working on myself in this engine would be a simple procedural landscape generation.